deekshamig21/telemetry-monitoring-system/README.md

+# Rocket Telemetry Dashboard

-# Telemetry, Logging, and Real-Time Monitoring System
+**Telemetry, Logging, and Real-Time Monitoring System**

+---

 ## Overview

-This project simulates a simplified aerospace telemetry system for a rocket hopper.
-It generates dummy flight data, streams it to a ground station, logs it reliably, and visualizes key parameters in real time.
+This project implements a simplified telemetry pipeline for a rocket hopper simulation.
+It demonstrates how flight data is generated, processed, logged, and visualized in real time, similar to a basic ground station system.

-The goal is to demonstrate system design thinking, handling of real-time data, and separation of concerns across components.
+The focus is on building a system that reflects real aerospace workflows, including continuous data streams, time synchronization, and reliable logging under real-time constraints.

 ---

 ## System Architecture

-The system is divided into two main parts:

-### 1. Vehicle Side (Simulator)
+The system is implemented as a **single-process pipeline** for simplicity, but is structured to reflect a real telemetry system.

+### Components

+#### Telemetry Generator (Vehicle Simulation)

 * Generates telemetry data at ~50–100 Hz
-* Parameters:
+* Simulated parameters:

   * Timestamp
   * Altitude